senthalan2/react-native-pdf-annotation/README.md

 ### Step 12

+That's it!
+We have integrated PDF Annotation in iOS.
+Now, clean the build folder and erase derived data.

+##### Clean the Build Folder:

+In Xcode, go to the menu bar and select `Product -> Clean Build Folder`.

+##### Erase Derived Data:

+Go to Xcode -> Preferences/Settings -> Locations tab.
+Click on the arrow next to the `Derived Data` folder path to open it in Finder.
+Delete the contents of the Derived Data folder.

+##### Follow the Below Steps:

 Click the scheme menu and select `Generate`.
 Then, run the build, as shown in the image below.

 ![Step_12](https://github.com/senthalan2/react-native-pdf-annotation/blob/main/assets/step_12.png)